GIFTED & TALENTED PROGRAMMING

 The Gifted and Talented Program at Lake County is offered through multiple pathways for students depending upon the grade level.
-Each student identified as Gifted and Talented have an Advanced Learning Plan (ALP).
-An ALP is a map for educators, parents, and students to better understand and meet the needs of each child’s giftedness.
-The GT Facilitators work with the parents, students, and teachers to develop the ALP.
-Additionally, each student is required to have a social/emotional goal.
-These goals may focus on the development of self-advocacy, leadership, organization, service to others, or understanding giftedness.
-The goals are individualized to each student.
+All students identified as Gifted and Talented have an Advanced Learning Plan (ALP).
+An ALP is a map for educators, parents, and students to better understand and meet the needs of identified gifted learners.
+The Lake County School District (LCSD) GT Coordinator works directly with the parents, students, and teachers of identified gifted learners, to develop the ALP.
+Additionally, each identified student receives social emotional support, and is also given attention to unique learning needs, as is necessary, and according to individual student.

 Colorado Department of Education Gifted Education Web Site:

 Early Access Mountain BOCES (Located at bottom of Mountain BOCES website)

 - Article by Carol Ann Tomlinson- Mapping a Route Toward Differentiated Instruction

 - ASCD Six Strategies for Challenging Gifted Learners

 - Menu Strategy: Choice Boards, Menu, and Tic-Tac-Toe

 Contact Wendy Scott, the Lake County School District Gifted and Talented Coordinator at (719)427-0503, or email: firstname.lastname@example.org